tigerlab-ai/tiger/TigerArmor/evaluations/README.md

 4️⃣ The recently released GPT-4-1106-preview showcases significant safety improvements over older versions of GPT-4 and GPT-3.5

+## Findings

+### Model Comparisons
+Our evaluation presents several notable insights into the performance of AI moderation models:

+1. **Performance Gap:** Open-source models such as Llama 2 and Mistral demonstrate a higher incidence of safety-related issues when compared to GPT models.
+This underscores the advanced capabilities of GPT models in identifying and moderating complex content.

+2. **Safety Checks:** Among the open-source options, Llama 2 appears to integrate more robust safety checks than Mistral, indicating a disparity in content moderation within open-source models themselves.

+3. **Surprising Outcomes:** Contrary to expectations, GPT-3.5 shows a superior performance in safety measures over its successor, GPT-4.
+This suggests that newer versions may not always align with enhanced safety performance and that each model version may have unique strengths.

+4. **Continuous Evolution:** The latest iteration, GPT-4-1106-preview, marks a substantial leap in safety features, outperforming both the earlier GPT-4 and GPT-3.5 versions.
+This progress exemplifies the rapid advancements being made in the field of AI moderation.

+The variation in success rates for managing sensitive content is a clear indication of the necessity for ongoing development in AI moderation technologies.
+The models' varied responses to the same prompts reflect their differing levels of sophistication in context and nuance comprehension.

+### Potential for Open Source Models
+There is significant potential for open-source models to enhance their content moderation capabilities.
+The methodologies employed in developing GPT models provide a blueprint for improvement.
+For the open-source community, it is crucial to assimilate these strategies to narrow the performance divide and amplify the effectiveness of content moderation solutions.

 ## Roadmap
 ### Comparisons of GPT Models